Shane Filan: Westlife reunion with new single, album, and tour (2018–present)

 On 3 October 2018 Westlife announced their reunion as a four-member group.
 In 2019 four singles were released, penned by Ed Sheeran.
 The group embarked on a hugely successful 50-date tour called "The 20 Tour", in honour of Westlife's 20th anniversary since the release of their first single in 1999.
 On 15 November their 13th studio album, Spectrum, was released.

 Personal life

 Filan is a practising Catholic.
 He married his childhood sweetheart, Gillian Walsh, on 28 December 2003 at Ballintubber Abbey, followed by a reception at Ashford Castle, Ireland.
+They have a daughter, Nicole Rose Filan born on 23rd July 2005, and two sons, Patrick Michael Filan born on 15th September 2008 and Shane Peter Filan Jnr born on 22nd January 2010.

 Gillian is the cousin of fellow band member Kian Egan, making Filan and Egan cousins-in-law.
-They have a daughter born in 2005, and sons born in 2008 and 2010.

 Filan and his eldest brother, Finbarr, ran Shafin Developments – a property development company.
 The company was placed in receivership in May 2012 and Filan was declared bankrupt a little over a month later after suffering losses in Ireland's property crash.